If you’re looking to know how to put backspin on a golf ball then you’re in the right place!

 Backspin in golf is caused by the following key factors which are:

-- Club loft – loftier clubs such as wedges generate more backspin due to the angle increasing the spin rate.
-All clubs, even drivers generate some backspin due to the golf club’s loft (this is the angle between the clubface and a vertical plane.)
+- Club loft – loftier clubs such as wedges generate more backspin due to the angle of attack increasing the spin rate.
+All clubs, even drivers generate some backspin due to the golf club’s loft (this is the angle of attack between the clubface and a vertical plane.)
 However, most backspin will be generated from wedges.

-- Surface friction – A smoother surface such as a fairway generates more backspin than rougher surfaces with longer grass as they have less friction which also increases the spin rate.
+- Surface friction – A smoother surface such as a fairway generates more backspin when you hit the ball than rougher surfaces with longer grass as they have less friction which also increases the spin rate.

 - Equipment – Certain golf balls are designed to increase spin rate on golf shots such as these.